log0div0/testo/docs/tutorials/10 - if/README.md

 But what if we want our macro to work in any conditions?
 What if we want our macro to install the Ubuntu Server successfully no matter what the virtual machine configuration is?

 Obviously, the macro needs to apply the actions a bit differently, depending on the current situation.
 And there is a tool in the Testo-lang just for that - the [`if-else` statements](../../reference/Conditions.md).
 You can control the action flow based on string constants, params' values and the actual screen contents.
-In this guide we're going to try out both simple if-expressions and more complex ones, with screen contents checks.
+In this tutorial we're going to try out both simple if-expressions and more complex ones, with screen contents checks.

 ## What to begin with?